priendeau/Fnct.d/README.rst

 the Unique ID facility which is not an PkID made from integer but from UUID random number based on time.

-This is also invite Strutural design to own memory by design componnent having inherent cache instruction being storing complete list of Prefixed-Variable being stored under Unique-ID and be accessible from SQLite Storage Engine facility to ouput initial herited value from this Unique-ID.
+This is also invite Structural design to own memory by design componnent having inherent cache instruction being storing complete list of Prefixed-Variable being stored under Unique-ID and be accessible from SQLite Storage Engine facility to ouput initial herited value from this Unique-ID.